 Sensitive Applications Warning System (SAWS)

-The SAWS program was created to provide advance warning to USPTO management regarding U.S. patent applications that would potentially generate negative publicity or would otherwise embarrass the USPTO management if issued.
-The SAWS program appears to have developed into a mechanism for the USPTO to delay or even avoid the issuance of a bona fide U.S. patent application.
+The SAWS was created to provide advance warning to USPTO management regarding patent applications that, if issued, would generate negative publicity or would otherwise embarrass the USPTO.
+The program appears as a mechanism for delay or avoidance of issuance of allowable application.
 The secret nature of the program and the vague and expansive criteria for flagging patent applications into the program lacked legal or technical merit.

 Class Action. eVideo Owners et al. v.
 U.S., Federal Court of Claims, Case No. 15-413-LKG.
-The suit names eVideo as the lead plaintiff in a class of (yet unknown) applicants whose patent applications were flagged under the SAWS program. eVideo’s video on-demand technology is covered by two patent applications that have been languishing in the USPTO for over 13 years.
-The suit seeks damages in USPTO fees and prosecution costs in applications after they were designated under the SAWS program.
+The suit names eVideo as the lead plaintiff in a class of (yet unknown) applicants whose patent applications were flagged under the SAWS. eVideo’s video on-demand technology is covered by two patent applications that have been languishing in the USPTO for over 13 years.
+The suit seeks damages in USPTO fees and prosecution costs in applications after they were designated under the SAWS.
 See details.

 Intellectual Ventures I LLC("IV") Action under the Patent Act and the Administrative Procedures Act against the USPTO.
 IV alleged that its patent application was repeatedly rejected including on appeal because it was flagged under the SAWS program.
 It provided testimony from former Commissioner for Patents Jon Doll on his part in managing the SAWS.
 See details.